rynocav226/wedding-website/frontend/README.md

 > add address to form? - show on summary page before submit - add to backend - NO
 > do responsive test with longest name
 > test tooltip on Mobile - may have to switch to popover - works - DONE
-> on invitation error, don't show red 'x' in input - NOT POSSIBLE
+> on invitation error, don't show red 'x' in input - NOT POSSIBLE - DONE
 > scroll to top after submit so see alert - DONE
 > auto adult popup is broke - DONE
 > change to babysitter required - DONE